habi/gratipay.com/www/about/policies/terms-of-service.md

      establishes a Project is the Project Owner.
 Projects may optionally have other Participants as Collaborators.
 The Project Owner is also a Collaborator.

-  1. A Participant may give payments to a Project.
-A Participant who gives payments to a Project is a Giver.
+  1. A Participant may make payments to a Project Owner via a Project.
+A Participant who makes payments via a Project is a Giver.

   1. Projects and their Work must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable